Introduction: Why Speed Is the Secret Weapon of Every Shopify Store

 **5. Leverage Shopifyâs Built-In CDN (and Optimize It)Â **

 If your store is hosted in the U.S. but your customer is in Europe, it takes longer for data to travel.
-Thatâs where a Content Delivery Network (CDN) saves the day.
+A Content Delivery Network (CDN) helps by serving content from servers closer to the user.

 My Hack: Enhance Shopifyâs CDN